pkijowska/projects-studying-etc/javascript.md

 **IIFE**
 One way to prevent the functions and variables from polluting the global object is to use immediately invoked function expressions.

+**THIS**
+This is the object that the function is a property of function b() {
+	'use strict'
+	console.log(this)
+}
+Benefits of using : gives methods access to their object Execute same code for multiples objects